 The Settings window lets you configure certain Sample Edit Mode settings.
-To view the Settings, tap the gear icon.

 Use the Cue Play Mode selector to set how the cue playhead will play audio.

 One Shot: Tapping Play Cue will play the entire sample from the cue playhead.